-Commonbond caters to those who want to give something back and have flexibility in cases of economic hardship.
-They also offer a unique type of loan that combines benefits of a fixed and variable together.
+Commonbond student loan refinancing caters to those who want to give something back and have flexibility in cases of economic hardship.
+They also offer a unique type of loan that combines the benefits of a fixed and variable together.

-When Commondbond co-founder David Klein was applying to business school, he was blow away by the high interest rates.
+When Commondbond co-founder David Klein was applying to business school, he was blown away by the high-interest rates.
 This and an itch to build a business that could positively contribute to society spurred him and his co-founders to develop the platform.

-- Offers a unique hybrid loan option – although you should make sure if that’s right for you.
+- Commonbond student loan refinancing offers a unique hybrid loan option – although you should make sure if that’s right for you.

 - Up to 24 months of forbearance